CRBroughton/nix-configuration/README.md

 ```

 ### VS Code extensions not loading
 Extensions are managed immutably by Nix.
-To modify them, edit `modules/vscode-extensions.nix` and run `home-manager switch`.
+To modify them, edit `modules/vscode-extensions.nix` and run `just switch`.